jacobjmarks/dotnet-integration-testing/README.md

 Each reference provides an example of how to manage a particular external dependency during integration testing &mdash; discussing recommendations and considerations &mdash; in .NET SDKs 6, 7 and 8 where applicable.

+## Philosophy

+### Black-box

+Tests should be largely [black-box](https://en.wikipedia.org/wiki/Black-box_testing) in nature, and aim to push the boundaries of that box as far as possible.
+There should be as little mocking, stubbing and faking as possible (with the exception of external dependencies) to test the system under test in a production-like state.

+### Idempotent

+Tests should not produce any internal or external side-effects, and should reliably produce the same result when executed against an unmodified system under test.

+### Isolated

+Tests should be able to be run in parallel with no fear of state contamination.
+They should not utilise any resources they did not create, and should suitably cleanup any resources which they did.

 ## Approach

 ### `WebApplicationFactory`